CCIT4080-Smart-classroom/face_recognition/README.md

 - [X] Add a time check to avoid repeating record within a short period
 - [X] Add a delay between recognising faces to save time
-- [ ] Auto update training data when recognising a face
+- [X] Auto update training data when recognised a face
 - [X] Send a `POST` request to the API to store the attendance record